|

 tools and metal fashioning tools together with the energy and forces

-from electricity, gasoline, and chemical energy from adenosine
+from such factors as electricity, gasoline, and human chemical

 - Thus, it is only when we come to know the purpose of the particular

-object that enough is known to constitute knowledge of the
+object that enough becomes known so as to constitute knowledge of the

 phenomenon—we come to know the final or teleological factor:

 what it's for.
-The proper function of the object is as use
+The proper function of this object is its use

 as a fruit-picker.